This Is Not That: Baptism

 Celebration.
 Not Transaction.

-We’ve made a big deal out of baptism.
+People have made a big deal out of baptism.
 And for good reason.
 It’s a picture of dying and rising—a celebration of life.

-But somewhere along the way, we stopped treating it as a celebration and started treating it as a transaction.
+But somewhere along the way, people stopped treating it as a celebration and started treating it as a transaction.
 Like a magic key that unlocks God’s approval.
 As if the water does what Jesus didn’t already do.

 That’s not the story the Bible tells.